jacksonrodri/vote_abroad/content/en/faqs/22-can-i-vote-in-state-and-local-elections-if-i-live-outside-the-us.md

 ---
-title: 22.
-CAN I VOTE IN STATE AND LOCAL ELECTIONS IF I LIVE OUTSIDE THE US?
+title: Can I vote in state and local elections if I live outside the US?
 categories:
   - category: Eligibility / First Time Voter
   - category: Other Related Issues